jake-87/ksm/README.md

 # ksm

-Specs and example of the KSM programming language
+Specs and example of the KSM programming language.